mlswg/mls-protocol/draft-ietf-mls-protocol.md

 provide some public information about a user.
 A KeyPackage object specifies:

 1. A protocol version and ciphersuite that the client supports,
-2. a public key that others can use to encrypt a Welcome message to this client, (an "init key") and
+2. a public key that others can use to encrypt a Welcome message to this client (an "init key"), and
 3. the content of the leaf node that should be added to the tree to represent this client.

-KeyPackages are intended to be used only once and SHOULD NOT be reused except in the case of last resort.
-(See {{keypackage-reuse}}).
+KeyPackages are intended to be used only once and SHOULD NOT be reused except in the case of last resort (see {{keypackage-reuse}}).
 Clients MAY generate and publish multiple KeyPackages to support multiple ciphersuites.